ormsolutions/NORMA/README.txt

 Notes on building and debugging with VS2010:
 The general directions are the same as for the VS2008 approach (open a Visual Studio 2010 Command Prompt, navigate to the NORMA directory, set TargetVisualStudioVersion=v10.0, and use the *VS2010* solutions and batch files).

+Notes on building and debugging with VS2012:
+The general directions are the same as for the VS2008 approach (open a Visual Studio 2012 Command Prompt, navigate to the NORMA directory, set TargetVisualStudioVersion=v11.0, and use the *VS2012* solutions and batch files).

+The installation process on VS2012 is not as easy as on VS2010, which simply required extension files to be copied into place.
+You will likely to need run devenv /setup for VS2012 regardless of what you do with the Visual Studio installations.
+See additional readme information in the VSIXInstall/VS2012 directory.